PECAplus/Perseus-PluginPECA/README.md

 PECA-R (Rate) is a model that separates estimation of rate parameters from absolute concentration data, approximating synthesis and degradation rates from via two assumptions.
 See manuscript for PECAplus for detailed descriptions.

 NOTE: if the data was derived from SILAC experiments, use PECA-pS instead.
-If one has SILAC data but wishes to use PECA-R for analysis, one has to derive ‘artificial’ absolute concentrations by summing over the two channels (e.g. heavy and light).
+If one has SILAC data but wishes to use PECA-R for analysis, one has to derive 'artificial' absolute concentrations by summing over the two channels (e.g. heavy and light).

 NOTE: the degradation rates for each interval can be easily average over the entire time course and converted to half-lives using the following formula: